 To address this problem, Colorado Advanced Orthopedics’ parent hospital, Pioneers Medical Center, recently began accepting patients into their new American Academy of Sleep Medicine (AASM) accredited Sleep Center.

 “I am very excited about Pioneers Medical Center’s new sleep lab,” says Dr. Kevin Borchard, Orthopedic Surgeon and Chief Surgical Officer.
-“As a joint replacement surgeon, it’s very important to know that my patients are going to be safe during and after surgery.
+“As a joint replacement surgeon, it’s very important to know that my patients are going to be safe during and after surgery and also have the best hospital beds so they can recover after this.
 Addressing any issues with sleep, including sleep apnea, will help ensure that we continue to have excellent outcomes.”

 Led by Felix Monteagudo, CRT, RPSGT, RST, CCSH, Elizabeth Monteagudo, CCMA, and Dr. Peter Ed Razma, FCCP, ABSM, Medical Director.
 PMC’s Sleep Center opens their doors with more than 25 years of field experience.

 “We need to understand that sleep is an essential function that allows our body and mind to recharge.
 Sleep disorders that are left untreated can dramatically affect your health,” said Felix Monteagudo.

 According to the snorebay.com blogpost, OSA is a common and serious sleep disorder that causes you to stop breathing during sleep.
 In OSA, the airway in the back of the nose, mouth, and throat collapses during sleep, narrowing the breathing passages, repeatedly blocking the airway.
 Symptoms of apnea may include heavy snoring, pauses in breathing during sleep, and excessive sleepiness during the day.